tunapanda/TI-wp-content-theme/README.md

 ```
 Important: After you clone and install the theme on your machine, you will need to activate it and this is how;
 - Go to Apperance, point to theme and click.

-- Locate content_tunapanda_org and click on Activate.
+- Locate content_tunapanda_org theme and click on Activate.